bheberer/redux-concise/README.md

 ## Introduction

 This library was created with the intent of reducing the amount of boilerplate code needed to write Redux reducers.
 It is a collection of reducer creators, which are higher order functions that output a fully functional reducer.
 The reducer creators provided here help to create reducers for some of the most common use cases for different JavaScript data structures.
+This library is heavily inspired by [redux-data-structures](https://redux-data-structures.js.org/).

 ## Installation